-In order for a doctor to diagnose you with epilepsy they will need to take a detailed description of the types of seizures you have been having.
-As mentioned in this article, you will have needed to have had more than one seizure to be diagnosed.
+In order for a doctor to diagnose you with epilepsy, they will need to take a detailed description of the types of seizures you have been having.
+As we have already mentioned, you will usually need to have had multiple seizures before you get a diagnosis.

-It may be that your doctor refers you to a neurologist – a specialist in medical conditions which affect the brain and nerves.
-This specialist may also suggest having an electroencephalogram (EEG) or a brain scan to look for any problem in your brain.
+Your doctor may refer you to a neurologist – a specialist in medical conditions which affect the brain and nerves.
+This specialist may also suggest having an electroencephalogram (EEG) or a brain scan to look for any problems in your brain.

-An EEG is used to check for unusual electrical activity in the brain which can occur in people with epilepsy.
-A brain scan will spot problem in your brain that can cause the condition, such as an unusual growth, damage to the brain or scarring.
+An EEG can check for unusual electrical activity in the brain, which can be an indicator of epilepsy.
+A brain scan will spot problems in your brain that can cause the condition, such as an unusual growth, damage to the brain or scarring.

-If these tests don’t show anything, it’s still possible that you have epilepsy, and you may be diagnosed just based on your symptoms.
+However, even if these tests don’t show anything, it’s still possible that you have epilepsy.
+You may receive a diagnosis based solely on your symptoms.

-Though there is no cure for epilepsy, there are a range of anti-epileptic drugs (AEDs) that can help sufferers manage the condition.
-They alter the balance of chemicals in the brain responsible for carrying electrical impulses, which can prevent seizures.
+Though there is currently no cure, there are a range of anti-epileptic drugs (AEDs) that can help sufferers manage their condition.
+These alter the balance of chemicals responsible for carrying electrical impulses in the brain, in order to prevent seizures.
 There is a degree of trial and error involved in determining which type of AED is best for each person, and in what dose.

-Another type of treatment is known as vagus nerve stimulation (VNS).
-This involves a small electrical device being placed under the skin of your chest.
+Vagus nerve stimulation (VNS) is another type of treatment.
+This involves placing a small electrical device under the skin of your chest.
 This device is attached to a wire which connects to a nerve in your back called the vagus nerve.
 Electricity is then sent along the wire to the nerve.
-It is thought that VNS can help control seizures by changing the electrical signals in the brain.
+It is thought that VNS can help control and reduce seizures by changing the electrical signals in the brain.

-A second procedure is known as deep brain stimulation (DBS).
-This is similar to VNS, however the device placed in the chest is connected to wires which go directly to the brain.
-Bursts of electricity sent along these wires can help prevent seizures by changing the electrical signals in the brain.
+If other treatment is not effective at managing your epilepsy, you could be a candidate for deep brain stimulation (DBS).
+This is similar to VNS, except the device placed in the chest is connected to wires which go directly to the brain.
+Electrical impulses sent along these wires can help prevent seizures by changing the electrical signals in the brain.

-In very extreme cases, neurosurgeons can remove part of the brain to try and relieve epileptic symptoms.
+In extreme cases, neurosurgeons can remove part of the brain to try and relieve epileptic symptoms.

 Living with Epilepsy

-Epilepsy can affect people in different ways, but there are some general things that you can do to help control their seizures can continue to live safely.
+Epilepsy can affect people in different ways, but there are some general things that you can do to help control your seizures and continue to live safely.
 Controlling your seizures as much as possible is essential as they can become very dangerous.

-Alongside ensuring that you take your AEDs, you need to identify and avoid the the triggers of your seizures.
+Alongside taking all medication according to instructions, you should identify and avoid (where possible) the triggers of your seizures.
 Common triggers of seizures include: